mrspeaker/cocoscii/README.md

 * lock image stoke incorrect
 * implement "ASCIIContextShouldClose"
 * I just hacked this together in a hour, so... prolly lots more!

+## Building

+No dependencies, so run in a ES2015-y browser - otherwise, build with `jspm`:

+    jspm install

+This project uses the `Babel` transpiler, but `Traceur` should work too.
+The only important file is `src/cocoscii.js`.